-Managing Director, Associate General Counsel and Assistant Secretary from 11/12/2021 to present, Global Atlantic Re Limited
+Managing Director, Assistant General Counsel & Assistant Secretary from 11/21/2021 to present, Global Atlantic Re Limited

-Risa Gordon is a Managing Director, Associate General Counsel and Assistant Secretary of Global Atlantic Re Limited.
+Risa Gordon is Managing Director, Assistant General Counsel and Assistant Secretary of Global Atlantic Re Limited.
 Ms. Gordon joined Global Atlantic in August 2021.
 Ms. Gordon has more than a decade of legal experience in the life insurance and reinsurance industry.
 She previously was an associate in the New York office of Debevoise & Plimpton LLP, where she advised on numerous matters for (re)insurance clients, including with respect to mergers and acquisitions, reinsurance and regulatory matters.
 Prior to joining Debevoise, Ms. Gordon was a law clerk for the Honorable Carl E. Stewart of the U.S. Court of Appeals for the Fifth Circuit.
 Ms. Gordon graduated magna cum laude from the University of Pennsylvania Law School and received her bachelor's degree in economics from Rice University in Houston, Texas.
 She is a member in good standing of the New York bar.